Related videos:

 "Divert resources intended for a vulnerable population for political purposes is morally unacceptable," he emphasized in statements to the Miami Herald.

-According to records reviewed by the Herald/Times, the Department of Children and Families allocated $1.1 million in federal child protection funds to place anti-abortion advertisements, while the Department of Health diverted nearly $1 million from community health programs to the same campaign.
+According to records reviewed by the Herald/Times, the Department of Children and Families allocated $1.1 million in federal child protection funds to place anti-abortion ads, while the Department of Health diverted nearly $1 million from community health programs to the same campaign.

 Publicly funded advertisements were presented as "educational campaigns" or "public health messages," but in practice, they functioned as electoral propaganda.